emilk/loguru/README.md

 ![Loguru terminal output](images/terminal_colors.png)

+## Documentation
+Documentation can be found at https://emilk.github.io/loguru/index.html.

 ## License
 This software is in the public domain.
 Where that dedication is not recognized, you are granted a perpetual, irrevocable license to copy and modify this file as you see fit.